photonixapp/photonix-website/docs/developer/building.md

 Photonix supports multiple architectures (amd64, arm32v7, arm64v8).
 We use Docker to build the server-side app image which provides a consistent runtime and can be run on Linux, Windows or MacOS.
 Building an amd64 image on a amd64 machine is simple enough and can be done with the standard Docker installation.
 For other architectures, we cross-compile using an experimental Docker extension called buildx.

+## Automated builds

+Docker images for all supported architectures get built automatically via GitHub Actions and Docker buildx.
+New releases can be created by tagging the latest commit on the `master` branch and this will trigger a new build.

+    git tag v1.0.0
+    git push --tags

+Pushed images end up on [our Docker Hub page](https://hub.docker.com/repository/docker/photonixapp/photonix/tags) tagged as `latest` and parts of the version number - in this example, `1.0.0`, `1.0` and `1`.
+You can view existing tags from the repo to determine the next version with `git tag`.

+More details about the buildx process can be read further down in the [Cross-compiled Docker Images](#cross-compiled-docker-images).

 ## Native Architecture Docker Image

 From the cloned respository you should be able to run the following to build for the current architecture: